ibranova/Mod1_Final_Project/README.md

 - Increase inventory of **Sandwiches** and **Salads**
 - Focus staffing and marketing efforts on **weekends** and **Thursdays**
 - Use **slow months** to experiment with discounts or new menu items
-- Try to increase the average check (e.g. by offering combos or extras).
+- Potential to increase the average total spending by offering combos
-- Consider promotions on days with slightly lower demand (e.g. Wednesday).
+- Consider promotions on days with slightly lower demand (e.g. Wednesday)
 - Improve data entry to minimize 'ERROR'/'UNKNOWN' records in the future

 ## People who collaborated on this project